Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: The Algorithm

-The actual work of the HD-computation is done by the recursive function \Decomp: it takes as input an extended subhypergraph of $H$ in the form of parameter $H'$ (consisting of two fields $H'.E$ and $H.\Sp$ for the set of edges and the set of special edges of the extended subhypergraph) plus parameter $\Con$ for the interface of the HD-fragment with the parts ``above'' in the final HD.
-It returns ``true'' if an HD-fragment of width $\leq k$ of the extended subhypergraph exists and ``false'' otherwise.
+Algorithm \logk\ aims at constructing an HD in normal form according to Definition~\ref{def:normalform} of width $\leq k$ for a given hypergraph $H$ and integer $k \geq 1$.
+The task of constructing an HD is split into subtasks that can then be processed in parallel.
+At the heart of \logk is the recursive function \Decomp: it takes as input an extended subhypergraph $H'$ of $H$ in the form of parameter $H'$ of $H$ (with two fields $H'.E$ and $H'.\Sp$ for the sets of edges and special edges of $H'$, respectively) plus parameter $\Con$ for the interface of the HD-fragment to be constructed with the parts ``above'' in the final HD.
+It returns ``true'' if an HD-fragment of width $\leq k$ of $H'$ exists and ``false'' otherwise.
+The top-level calls to function \Decomp (line~7) are from the main program of \logk which, in a loop (lines 3 -- 9), searches for the $\lambda$-label of the root node $r$ of the desired HD of $H$.
+By the special condition, we have $\chi(r) = \bigcup \lambda(r)$.
+Hence, the $[\lambda(r)]$-components (computed at line 4) coincide with the $[\chi(r)]$-components.
+Function \Decomp is called (on line 7) for each of the extended subhypergraphs of $H$ corresponding to the $[\lambda(r)]$-components.

-The base cases of function \Decomp (lines 12 -- 15) are reached in one of the following two situations: either there are at most $k$ edges and no special edges left; or there is no edge and only one special edge left.
-Both are positive cases since the desired HD-fragment simply consists of a single node whose $\lambda$-label is the edge set $H'.E$ or the singleton $H'.\Sp$, respectively.
+The base case of function \Decomp is reached (lines 12 -- 15) when the existence of such an HD-fragment is trivial, i.e.: either there are at most $k$ edges and no special edges left; or there is no edge and only one special edge left.
+In these cases, the desired HD-fragment simply consists of a single node whose $\lambda$-label either consists of the $\leq k$ edges or of the single special edge, respectively.

-Function \Decomp is controlled by two nested foreach-loops, which search for two adjacent nodes $p$ and $c$ of the desired HD-fragment, such that $p$ is the parent and $c$ is the child.
-The actual splitting of the extended subhypergraph into disjoint extended subhypergraphs is done via the child node $c$.
-The idea of determining two nodes $p$ and $c$ is that, in an HD, we can determine $\chi (c)$ from $\lambda(c)$ only if we also know $\lambda(p)$ and the $[\lambda(p)]$-component covered by the subtree $T_c$, see Corollary~\ref{cor:chi-vs-lambda}.
+Function \Decomp is controlled by two nested loops (lines 16 -- 39 for the outer loop and lines 24 -- 39 for the inner loop), which search for the $\lambda$-labels of two adjacent nodes $p$ and $c$ of the desired HD-fragment, such that $p$ is the parent and $c$ is the child.
+The idea of determining two nodes $p$ and $c$ is that, in an HD, we can determine $\chi(c)$ from $\lambda(c)$ if we know $\lambda(p)$ and the $[\lambda(p)]$-component covered by the subtree $T_c$ rooted at $c$, see Corollary~\ref{cor:chi-vs-lambda} and Definition~\ref{def:normalform}.